garfix/richard-readthedocs/docs/source/introduction/parsing.md

 An important characteristic of a grammar for a semantic parser is that there are many rewrite rules at the sentence level.
 The results that a sentence produces largely depend on the top-level construct of a sentence.

 This library uses [Earley's parser](https://en.wikipedia.org/wiki/Earley_parser), which is fast and efficient, and doesn't fall into infinite recursion with left-recursive rules (i.e. `a -> a b`).
+The algorithm is adapted to use spans of tokens (here: characters), rather than work with individual tokens.

 You may be missing a lexicon in this example.
 A __lexicon__ is a collection of all the individual words of a language, together with their meanings.
 This library integrates the lexicon in the grammar to simplify the definition of idioms.
 An __idiom__ is a group of words that does not form a phrase but contains a specific meaning.
 For example: "How many countries have population above 100 million?"